Biscuit Recipe you’ll want on repeat, made with 5 ingredients, no stress, and melt in your mouth flavor every time.

 Tips To Make The Best Biscuit Recipe

-• Keep everything cold.
-Chill the flour, freeze the butter after cubing, and use cold cream.
-Cold dough = better biscuits.
+• Keep everything cold: Chill the flour, freeze the cubed butter, and use cold cream.

-• Cut straight down.
-Don’t twist the cutter—it helps biscuits rise tall and hold shape.
+• Cut straight down: Don’t twist the cutter so biscuits rise tall.

-• Watch the bake time.
-Pull them out as soon as they’re golden.
+• Watch the bake time: Pull them out when lightly golden.

-• Let them rest.
-Leave on the pan for 5 minutes to finish cooking inside.
-Tap the top—it should sound hollow.
+• Let them rest: Leave on the pan 5 minutes to finish cooking.
+A hollow tap on top means they’re done.

 Quick Tip